Join our network. Make change happen.

 Analysis of the transition effects of building codes and regulations on the emergence of a low carbon residential building sector

-It is now established that energy use in buildings is a significant source of global greenhouse gas emissions and that abatement by the building sector can provide significant social, economic and environmental benefits.
+It is now established that energy use in buildings is a significant source of global greenhouse gas emissions and that abatement by the building sector can provide significant social, economic

 Policy Group(s):